-a.
-All uncovered areas existing on the effective date of this Ordinance which resulted from land-disturbing activity, exceed one acre, are subject to continued accelerated erosion, and are causing off-site damage from sedimentation, shall be provided with a ground cover or other protective measures, structures, or devices sufficient to restrain accelerated erosion and control off-site sedimentation.
+- a.
+All uncovered areas existing on the effective date of this Ordinance which resulted from land-disturbing activity, exceed one (1) acre, are subject to continued accelerated erosion, and are causing off-site damage from sedimentation, shall be provided with a ground cover or other protective measures, structures, or devices sufficient to restrain accelerated erosion and control off-site sedimentation. - b.
+The City Engineer reserves the right to require preparation and approval of a Plan in any instance where extensive control measures are required.